The Learning Lab hosted by Frank Anderson, MD • with Special Guest Terri Cole

 This on-demand Learning Lab includes a recorded session with Frank and Terri Cole, featuring teaching, dialogue, and reflective prompts.
 The session is available to watch immediately after purchase, at your own pace.

-After purchase, you'll receive a confirmation email with instructions for accessing your recordings.
+After purchase, you'll receive a confirmation email with instructions for accessing your recording.
 You can log in at any time through your account on training.frankandersonmd.com.

 You'll have lifetime access to the program recording.
 In the unlikely event that access ever needs to be removed, you'll receive at least 30 days notice.